Web Developer/Web Applications Developer

 I make photographs, rather than photography-based art (which entails digital manipulation that makes an image less approximate a real scene—like removing pimples or adding birds).
 I believe that images that look authentic, but are not, can actually be harmful to people and nature.
 More about this.

 I am working on a project called “Forest school,” about my son’s experiences learning in nature.

 I also produced an online course on hiking skills for photographers: Getting [to] the Great Landscape (Hiking for Photographers).

-I have a son and two stepsons, and spend a lot of time learning about child development.
+I have a son and spend a lot of time learning about child development.

 After running a weekly RIE playgroup for several years, I now organize the Stand Up Kids Club, a community fostering our kids’ values and capacities in support of themselves, others, and the world they live in.

 I am particularly interested in child development that supports responding to, and coping with, a world that is full of social and environmental harm, and already in a state of deepening planetary catastrophe.

 See the Parenting page for resources about parenting for child development (including RIE) and parenting for environmental and social justice.